acapozucca/devops/pipeline/s1-create-skeleton/README.md

 **Exercises**:

-1. Analyse how the test case can be run.
+1. Analyse how this example can be run.
-2. Analyse how the test case can be tested.
+2. Analyse how this example can be tested.
 3. Use Vagrant to create the "production environment" for this example.
 4. Use Vagrant to create the "staging environment" for this example.